rust-tw/book-tw/src/ch11-03-test-organization.md

 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-13/tests/integration_test.rs}}
 ```

-<span class="caption">Listing 11-13: An integration test of a function in the
+<span class="caption">範例 11-13: An integration test of a function in the
 `adder` crate</span>

 We’ve added `use adder` at the top of the code, which we didn’t need in the